elenderg/PAL-1000/instruções de compilação.md

 `a current substring.`

-A `monikette's string` is used to hold string-type monikettes (like "`create`" or "`from/given/with/using`"), while a `monikette's type` points to the type definition of a parameter.
+A `monikette's string` is used to hold string-type monikettes (like "create" or "from/given/with/using`"), while a `monikette's type` points to the type definition of a parameter.
 A `monikette's variable` isn't used until later, when we parse expressions.

 A routine record has a list of monikettes and a list of parameters in it.
 As we compile a routine header, we hang the routine's parameters on the parameter list, and the monikettes (both string and parameter types) on the monikette list.